atom-dispencer/CodenameTeabag/docs/index.md

   - You can try negotiating, but most goblins aren't very talkative.
   In that case, I recommend a
   [*Wand of Magic Missiles*](https://www.dndbeyond.com/magic-items/4794-wand-of-magic-missiles).
+- ***Do I need to be able to touch-type?***
+  - Nope.
+  If you don't know what touch-typing is, that's fine - it doesn't matter anyway.
 - ***Does my operating system matter?***
   - Not for what we're doing.
   If you don't know what an operating system is,